Yokowo Co., Ltd.

 Comparison of risk values and prioritization of initiatives

-Implementing measures Provision of training for responsible persons including those at overseas locations
+3.Prevent and Mitigate Human Rights Impacts Monitoring Provision of training for responsible persons including those at overseas locations Establishment of rules Human Rights Training and Regulation Development (YOKOWO Group)

 Integrated Report